Jim Beavers: Early life and education

-Jim Beavers grew up in Garland and Jacksonville, Texas.
+Jim Beavers was born in Midland, Texas, and grew up in Garland and Jacksonville, Texas.
 His educational background includes a BBA from Baylor University and an MBA from Vanderbilt University.
-While attending college, Beavers was also a founding member of Sons of the Desert, a group that went on to sign a record deal with MCA and notably sing background vocals on the Lee Ann Womack hit "I Hope You Dance".

 Career

+Beavers started playing banjo and guitar at age 13.
+While attending college, Beavers was a founding member of Sons of the Desert.
+After he left the band, they went on to sign a record deal with MCA and notably sing background vocals on his high school friend Lee Ann Womack's hit "I Hope You Dance".

 Beavers moved to Nashville in 1991 to pursue a career on the business side of music.
-His work experience prior to songwriting includes stints as director of marketing for Capitol Records and Virgin Records, touring musician with Lee Ann Womack, and professor at Middle Tennessee State University.
+His work experience prior to songwriting includes stints as director of marketing for Capitol Records and Virgin Records, professor at Middle Tennessee State University, and touring musician with Lee Ann Womack.

 Since 2002, Beavers has focused primarily on songwriting.
 He has had dozens of songs recorded by artists such as Chris Stapleton, Luke Bryan, Dierks Bentley, Tim McGraw, Hootie and the Blowfish, Toby Keith, Billy Strings, Brooks & Dunn, Thomas Rhett, Gavin Adcock, Gary Allan, Blake Shelton, Miranda Lambert, Josh Turner, Billy Currington, Trace Adkins, Brad Paisley, and Faith Hill among others.

+Beavers has also been successful in Texas music, bluegrass and comedy.
+In Texas music, he has written several #1 songs with artists such as Randy Rogers, Wade Bowen, and the band Kin Faux, who he produced two projects on.
+In bluegrass, he co-wrote the 2021 International Bluegrass Music Association song of the year "Richest Man" by Balsam Range and has several hit songs by Irish bluegrass artist Danny Burns.
+On the comedy front, he has written songs for Cledus T. Judd, Bobby Bones and Hot Country Knights, who he co-produces with Dierks Bentley.